praneybehl/claude-code-review-mcp/README.md

 ### Using with MCP Clients

-Once the server is running, you can connect to it from any MCP client like Claude Code, Claude Desktop, Cursor, or Windsurf using the server's URL (default: http://127.0.0.1:3000).
+Once the server is running, you can connect to it from any MCP client like Claude Code, Claude Desktop, Cursor, or Windsurf using the server's URL.
+The server will display the actual URL and port in its startup logs (using a dynamically assigned port to avoid conflicts).

 ## Input Schema